superKalo/super-repo/README.md

 # <img src="https://user-images.githubusercontent.com/2548061/30693332-c07f5844-9ed7-11e7-970d-17498f7c8e62.png" height="24" alt="Super R" /> SuperRepo

-Repository-ish pattern for your data, that implements **best practices** for working with and storing data on the client-side.
-Please read [my article my CSS-Trick post first](https://paper.dropbox.com/doc/The-Importance-Of-JavaScript-Abstractions-When-Working-With-Remote-Data-72Nk1RlDSfmgc78LO2Rpd).
+Repository-ish pattern for your data, that implements **best practices** for working with and storing data on the client-side. **Please read [my CSS-Tricks post first](https://paper.dropbox.com/doc/The-Importance-Of-JavaScript-Abstractions-When-Working-With-Remote-Data-72Nk1RlDSfmgc78LO2Rpd).**

 > TL;DR: Get ready to make the way you work with and store remote data more maintainable & scalable! :dark_sunglasses:

-## Install
+## :package: Install

 This package can be installed with: